coady/multimethod/README.md

 ### overload
 Overloads dispatch on annotated predicates.
 Each predicate is checked in the reverse order of registration.

 The implementation is separate from `multimethod` due to the different performance characteristics.
 If an annotation is a type instead of a predicate, it will be converted into an `isinstance` check.
-Provisionally supports generics as well.

 ```python
 from multimethod import overload